 most part) and they fashion tobacco from nettles, grass (not that kind!)

 or wild mint, which they smoke in hazel or chestnut-bowled pipes.

-insists are not "miniature men and women with ridiculous tinsel wings,
+is dismissive: "miniature men and women with ridiculous tinsel wings,

 doing all sorts of impossible things with flowers and cobwebs.
 That sort